You know, it’s surprising how many homeowners ask themselves this question – should I use a siding nailer or roofing nailer?

 Siding Nailer:

-Siding nailers are frequently used to secure vinyl siding to wood which is retrofit in nature.
-This means they are prone to crack in extreme weather conditions like the cold or intense sun.
+Siding nailers are frequently used to secure vinyl siding to wood, which is retrofitted in nature.
+This means they are prone to crack in extreme weather conditions like cold or intense sun.
 If you don’t leave enough space between the nails while nailing, it may break.
 Siding nailers are designed with these considerations in mind.

-Like roofing nailers, the magazine of siding nail guns is also coil type, and they run by either compressed air or battery power.
-They are usually lightweight and allow the user to work a long time without any fatigue.
+Like roofing nailers, the magazine of siding nail guns is also coil-type, and they run on either compressed air or battery power.
+They are usually lightweight and allow the user to work for a long time without fatigue.
 And they can generally drive comparatively thin heads and longer nails at a faster rate.

 The most significant difference between a siding nailer and a roofing nailer, as we’ve seen, is the nails they’re built to shoot.
 Let’s take a closer look at each of them to learn more about them and determine which one is best for a homeowner.